This page is for students on part-time or flexible modular programmes at undergraduate or postgraduate taught level.

 Can I change my modules after I have selected them?

-Changes to your module selections should be made as soon as possible and by the Thursday of week 3 in the Autumn term at 17:00 and, for Spring term modules only, until the Thursday of week 2 at 17:00.
+Changes to requests should be made as soon as possible, or until the Friday of week 3 in the Autumn term (for modules taught in the Autumn and Autumn/Spring term) and until the Friday of week 2 at 12:30 (for modules taught in the Spring term).
+Any exceptional cases may be considered after the deadline by Programme Directors and SDTLs, on a case by case basis.
 Some programmes may have different deadlines, so make sure you read any guidance carefully when considering any module changes.

 Please note that you do not have an automatic right to change your optional modules.
 Consideration will be given as to whether you have the necessary pre- and co-requisites, whether there are places available on the module and whether the deadline for changing optional modules has passed.